Chandravati: Arts and literature

 There were a large number of temples in Chandravati.
 They were mainly Shiva temples and Jain temples.

 Many European scholars who visited this area in the nineteenth century have written about surviving artistic specimens.
 James Tod has given pictures of some of these temples in his Travels in Western India.
 In 1824 Charles Colville and his party visited Chandravati and found twenty marble edifices of different sizes.
 One temple to Brahma was adorned with rich and finely executed sculptured figures and ornaments in high relief.
 Another scholar, Ferguson, found the pillars so highly ornamented in details and varieties that no two pillars are exactly alike.

 At present not a single temple is in order.
 The pieces of old temples were removed and used in temples in distant cities.
 The many monuments were destroyed by contractors of Rajputana Malwa Railway before independence.
 The remaining were stolen or were destroyed when Abu Road industrial area was extended and Palanpur-Abu Road Highway was constructed.
 It divided the ancient site into two parts.

 Rulers of Chandravati also patronized literature.
 Jain monks wrote some literary works there.

 Archeology

 At least three fortified enclosures were discovered during excavations.
 The largest fortification is spread over four hectares and is located in the valley of Banas river.
 Three residential complexes; six room complex in south eastern corner, six room complex in north eastern corner and the large hall with few rooms in south central part of the fort; were discovered.
 Several minor objects were also discovered from the complexes like terracotta beads, copper and iron objects, animal figures.

-The other two fortifications, a large settlement, about thirty six temples, around twelve bawaris are located in the valley of Sevarni river which is tributary of Banas.
+The other two fortifications, a large settlement, about thirty six temples, around twelve bawaris are located in the valley of Sevarni river which is a tributary of Banas.